-Fractional Reserve Banking Systems
+Impact of Fractional Reserve Banking on Money Supply

 When you deposit your money with the bank, you may think that your money is safely stashed away in the bank's vault, ready for you to access at any time.
 However, in reality, this is far from the case due to a common bank practice known as fractional reserve banking.